wso2/docs-ei/en/micro-integrator/docs/setup/observability/setting-up-classic-observability-deployment.md

 ei_analytics.password = "admin"
 ```

-If you have a cluster of Analytics nodes or if the nodes are running in different VMs, the `server_url` and `auth_server_url` can be configured to balance the load among the different server instances.
-See the topic [Enabling Load Balancing Data Agent for Publishing to Analytics](#enabling-load-balancing-data-agent-for-publishing-to-analytics) given below for details.
+If you have a cluster of Analytics nodes (running on the same VM or on different VMs), the `server_url` and `auth_server_url` can be configured to balance the load among the different server instances.
+See [Enabling Load Balancing Data Agent for Publishing to Analytics](#enabling-load-balancing-data-agent-for-publishing-to-analytics) given below for details.

 ### Enabling statistics for ALL artifacts